plone/Products.CMFEditions/Products/CMFEditions/README.txt

 Additional Documentation
 ========================

-A couple of presentations and ReSt documents may be found in the ``doc`` folder of CMFEditions.
+A couple of presentations and ReSt documents may be found in documentation package that has to be downloaded separately (or the ``doc`` folder of CMFEditions).

-The CMFEditions team also started adding `documentation to the download area <http://plone.org/products/cmfeditions/documentation>` of plone.org.
+The CMFEditions team also started adding `documentation in the download area <http://plone.org/products/cmfeditions/documentation>` of plone.org.

-You're welcome to help out
+You're welcome to help out.

 Dependencies
 ============

-It is important to note that CMFEditions requires Zope 2.8.x or higher and Plone 2.1.2 and higher to be installed.
+It is important to note that CMFEditions requires Zope 2.8.x or higher and Plone 2.1.2 and higher to be installed plus some add on products.

 For details see DEPENDENCIES.txt